KarthikT23/Raspberry-Pi-Industrial-IoT/README.md

 # Raspberry-Pi-Industrial-IoT

 Raspberry Pi Industrial Monitoring, Management, and Data Acquisition System RFID Reader checks the validity of a RFID Card.
-If the card is valid, RPi sends an alert to the phone through Pushbullet, and then uses DHT11 to capture Temperature and Humidity values continuously, and plots them on ThingSpeak
+If the card is valid, RPi sends an alert to the phone, and then uses sensors to capture and calculate various parameters, and plots them on ThingSpeak

 # Requirements